AbhiAgarwal/go/notes.md

     - Parallelism is having 2 tasks execute simultaneously, not just having 2 things
         - which is what can happen in concurrency.

+- Hashes are frequently used in programming for everything from looking up data to easily detecting changes.

 - argument to go/defer must be function call

 ```go